solresol/ultrametric-trees/README.md

   and "sense annotation using ollama".

 - A decoder program (it's partly done in `pkg/validation/validation.go`).
 Although maybe this is an `infer` program

+- A path (1.3.4.1.72) should be its own type rather than a string.
+Not having separate types has caused a few bugs.
+We have half-done this with exemplar.SynsetPath

 - Stats for the training and validation loss.
 Some sort of dashboard that shows the current state of training would be good too.